mvrcii/mask_2d_tif_volume/README.md

 This repository contains a pipeline for masking 2D TIF slices of a scroll using a trained nnUNetv2 model.

-## Overview

-The pipeline consists of three main steps:
-1. **Pre-processing**: Downscale original TIF images by a factor of 4 and convert to NIfTI format
-2. **Inference**: Run the trained nnUNetv2 model to create masks
-3. **Post-processing**: Upscale the predicted masks and apply them to the original TIF images

 ## Requirements

 - Python 3.12